zhengyuan-liu/Twitter-Mood-Detection-and-Prediction/README.md

 Set aggregate_by_date: whether the predicted values should be aggregated by date;
 Set log_value: whether perform the natural logarithm on the predicted values;
 Select the method of loading data: either load a single csv file or load all csv files under a directory.

-## Structure of this Project
-* --report.pdf                  The final report in PDF
-* --README.md                   The REAME file for the structure of the submission file (This file)
-* --codes/                  The directory of codes
-    *  --**codes**                  All codes of this project
-    *  --README.txt             The README file for codes
-    *  --run.sh                 The script to execute codes
-* --data/                   The directory of data
-    *  --**data**                   All data of this project
-    *  --README.txt             The README file for data
-* --prediction/                 The directory of prediction results for our test data
-    *  --test_*username*_result.csv     Prediction results by XGBoost
-    *  --test_*username*_svm_result.csv     Prediction results by SVM
-* --Result Visualization/           The visualization file of our prediction results
-    *  --SVM/                   The directory of the visualization file of our prediction results by SVM
-        *  --line_chart_*username*_svm.html
-    *  --XGBoost                    The directory of the visualization file of our prediction results by XGBoost
-        * --line_chart_*username*_xgboost.html